bustardchad/research_overview/README.md

 # Research Overview

-This repo contains some example Python and C++ scripts I've created over the years in support of my galaxy evolution research.
+This repo contains some example Python, C++, and Fortran scripts I've created over the years in support of my galaxy evolution research.
 Each folder corresponds to a different project and contains, at minimum, a README file and a Jupyter notebook that describes the project in layman's terms and performs some analysis on a data product.

 ### Directory organization: